Plant a Healing Garden for Health and Wellness

 Healing happens outside too, and therapy gardens are becoming more popular.
 Learn how to choose therapeutic healing garden plants.

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

 When we think of health care, we often look within the walls of hospitals and clinics.
 But what grows just outside some of those walls promotes healing, too.
 We’re talking about roses that restore, hydrangeas that bloom with hope and salvia that smell of solace.
-These natural aids to wellness grow in the healing and therapeutic gardens that many medical facilities today are planning, planting and tending.
+These natural aids to wellness grow in the healing garden plants that many medical facilities today are growing and tending.